Preconvention workshops

 In this hands-on workshop, beginning and intermediate students will learn the fundamentals of creating an effective news package from the ground up.

-Led by Academy of Scholastic Broadcasting instructors Brandon Goodwin and Dave Davis, this workshop includes videography, sound recording, editing and story structure.
+Led by Academy of Scholastic Broadcasting instructors, this workshop includes videography, sound recording, editing and story structure.
 Working in small teams, participants will spend the morning developing their videography skills and planning a story, and the afternoon shooting and editing that story.

 Preconvention workshop: Digital photography | $60